 We do not see “eye to eye” on every single topic with all of these people but it creates a good mosaic of what our blog is about.
 The people we follow may change but the themes will not (IE: you won’t see us following idiotic frugality blogs any time soon!).
 Finally, if you don’t follow a lot of people, then all of your followers are going to be *real*.
 Meaning?
 They are not following you because you are following them.

 Favorites: We use the favorite feature to promote our blog.
 Anyone who mentions a post of ours will receive a favorite.
 We think it is poor form to retweet every single mention of your blog since it looks too promotional.
 We believe twitter should be run as a micro-blog so the main takeaway should be *content*.
 It should give viewers a sneak peek into what the blog is about.
 If you automate the process of favoriting every tweet, you’re going to end up favoriting a lot of negative tweets as well.
 This will come off as “passive aggressive”.
-Who cares.
+Does not matter.
 These people lose their cool and call even *more attention* to your blog!
-Let them flip out since passive aggressive behavior is for two year olds and women.
+Let them flip out since passive aggressive behavior is for two year olds.
 We strongly suggest automating your “favoriting” process because it helps you grow your platform at zero cost.

 Retweets: You should always be on the lookout for good information.
 If you find a really good tweet or blog post then go ahead and retweet it even if you’re not following them.
 Not a big deal.
 It will add to your high quality *content*.
 Since Twitter is meant for short-term signaling, you should “undo” all of your retweets after about 3-6 days.
 It will clog up your twitter feed.
 So retweet the content, and then undo the retweet once all of your followers have seen it.